 Sponsor and status

-This bill was introduced on January 24, 1985, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 24, 1985, in a previous session of Congress, but it did not receive a vote.

 Representative for Arizona's 4th congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 704 (99th) was a bill in the United States Congress.